jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ### World Radio

-There are a lot of radio stations being broadcasted in short wave, you can find them [here](https://www.short-wave.info/index.php).
+There are a lot of radio stations being broadcasted in short wave.
+You can find them [here](https://www.short-wave.info/index.php).
 You can also use the website to find out which radio is transmitting in a given frequency.
 Most of the transmissions are AM, but you can already find some FM ones too.
 Next is an example of BBC radio on 7.445 MHz giving some football news.

 <audio controls>
   <source src="/images/satsandradio21/bbc_radio_7445.mp3" type="audio/mpeg">